nbrady-techempower/TFB-Documentation/docs/Codebase/index.md

 |:---- |:------- |
 [Configuration File](Configuration-File) | Configures set up specifications specific to each user and system.
 [Framework Specific Files](Framework-Files) | Files specific to each individual framework for use with the benchmarking suite.
-[Summary of Script Directories](Summary-of-Script-Directories) | Guide to directories that assist with scripts for setting up different environments.